Ben Rawlence

-Ben Rawlence is a British writer who has written three books: “The Treeline: the last forest and the future of life on earth” (2022) Radio Congo: Signals of Hope From Africa's Deadliest War (2012) and City of Thorns: Nine Lives in the World's Largest Refugee Camp (2016).
-From 2006 to 2013 he was a researcher for Human Rights Watch's Africa division.
+Ben Rawlence is a British writer who has written three books: The Treeline: the last forest and the future of life on earth (2022), Radio Congo: Signals of Hope From Africa's Deadliest War (2012) and City of Thorns: Nine Lives in the World's Largest Refugee Camp (2016).
+From 2006 to 2013, he was a researcher for Human Rights Watch's Africa division.
 Rawlence has also written for The New York Times, The Guardian and London Review of Books.
-He lives in the Black Mountains, Wales where he is the founding director of Black Mountains College, an institution devoted to creative and adaptive thinking in the face of the climate and ecological emergency.
+He lives in the Black Mountains, Wales, where he is the founding director of Black Mountains College, an institution devoted to creative and adaptive thinking in the face of the climate and ecological emergency.

 Education

-From the years 1986 to 1993, Rawlence was educated at Bishop Wordsworth's School, a state grammar school for boys, in the city of Salisbury, in Wiltshire, in the west of England, followed by the School of Oriental and African Studies at the University of London, where he gained a BA in Swahili and history, and the University of Chicago, where he gained an MA in international relations.
+Rawlence studied at the School of Oriental and African Studies at the University of London, where he gained a BA degree in Swahili and history, and the University of Chicago, where he gained an MA in international relations.